 - Kingston to Montreal and return (7 nights) in the spring through the 1000 Islands and along the St. Lawrence Seaway (including locks) with stops at Upper Canada Village, Brockville Museum and the Fur Trade Museum among others.

-- Kingston to Ottawa and Ottawa to Kingston (5 nights), three each way throughout the season.
+- Kingston to Ottawa and Ottawa to Kingston (5 nights), three each way throughout the season all including Montreal.
 The route passes through the 1000 Islands and along the St. Lawrence River and Seaway with numerous locks to Montreal and then up the Ottawa River to Canada’s capital (and then in reverse).

-- Kingston to Quebec and Quebec to Kingston (6 nights), six cruises each way throughout the season.
+- Kingston to Quebec City and Quebec City to Kingston (6 nights), seven cruises each way throughout the season.
 The route follow the previous itinerary to Montreal then keeps on down the St. Lawrence River to Quebec City for a more in depth look at French Canada.

 The mighty St. Lawrence River and Seaway creates an important and highly-scenic route for commercial and pleasure traffic between the Atlantic Ocean and Great Lakes.
 The Canadian Empress provides a cozy Canadian down-home setting shared with like-minded travelers to experience Ontario’s and Quebec’s history, culture, scenic delights, sleepy towns, vibrant cities and river-based commercial activities.